What They Say about the Arundel A27

 Click here to read what the candidates in the 2015 General Election said about the A27 and the Arundel Bypass

 MP for this area Nick Herbert

 has publicly stated that he does not support Option B, in the letter to residents of Walberton Binsted and Fontwell which you can read here.
+In the Aug-Oct 2017 consultation, stated that he is supporting Option 3 rather than 5A or 1.
 The established process by which government takes decisions on major trunk road changes can be read by clicking here.

 The SCATE Network

 The South Coast Alliance for Transport and the Environment is a networking group for communications between independent organisations all of whom are sympathetic to the following objectives:

 - Promote sustainable transport solutions (for personal travel and freight)

 - Seek better land use, infrastructure and transport planning to reduce the need to travel and dependence on the private car